 Comparative Textual Analysis of “Desiree’s Baby” and “The Story of an Hour”

-What is hidden behind a seemingly happy marriage and what cost a woman has to pay for being a wife in patriarchal society are the themes which unite the short stories written by the same author, Kate Chopin.
+What is hidden behind a seemingly happy marriage and what cost a woman has to pay for being a wife in a patriarchal society are the themes which unite the short stories written by the same author, Kate Chopin.
 Deeply concerned about the vulnerability of women, she uses her literary tools to convey her message through different plots based on the same concept.
 The author’s use of symbolism, metaphors and an unexpected ending characterizes the style of both stories.

 When analyzing the two stories it has to be noted that each of them has its own focus, even though the concept of femininity is of an interest to both of them.
 “The Story of an Hour” explores mostly the theme of freedom and its absence for a woman in a society and marriage, as well as existential problems and conflicts that arise from this situation.
 In its turn, “Desiree’s Baby” also considers other issues, such as racism.
 Besides, Chopin also investigates the theme of identity search, which is quite a concern for women of the time.